 Effects of climate variability and marine heatwaves on reproduction, bioenergetics, recruitment, and population fluctuations.

 This work is funded by a collaborative grant from the National Science Foundation, Biological Oceanography Program to Okamoto (lead PI) and PIs L Rogers-Bennett (UC Davis) and Rachel Simons (UCSB) and is supported by the Santa Barbara Coastal LTER, CDFW, and grants from the California Sea Urchin Commission and Cable Committee to collaborator Steve Schroeter.

 Trade-offs between restoration, commercial harvest, and conservation that affect community-based access to traditional resources.

 This work is funded by two grants from the Parks Canada Conservation and Research Grants to collaborator Lynn Lee and Okamoto (as co-PI) and a Pew Fellowship in Marine Conservation to PI Okamoto.

 Impacts of harvest, spatial structure, and climate on population dynamics and equitable access in community-based fisheries.

-This work is supported by the Council of Haida Nation, Heiltsuk Integrated Resource Management Department, Central Coast Indigenous Resource Alliance, Department of Fisheries and Oceans Canada, and a grant from the Natural Sciences and Engineering Research Council to collaborator A Salomon.
+This work is supported by the Council of Haida Nation, Heiltsuk Integrated Resource Management Department, Central Coast Indigenous Resource Alliance, Department of Fisheries and Oceans Canada, as well as grants to collaborators from the Natural Sciences and Engineering Research Council and Social Sciences and Humanities research council.